ErpNetDocs/webclient/introduction/select-navigator.md

-# How to use the Select by navigator feature
+# How to use the Select by navigator option

 You can be more flexible and knowledgeable about the choices you need to make when creating different documents.